-Activision Blizzard Inc. (ATVI), the video- game maker put up for sale by majority owner Vivendi SA (VIV), posted quarterly results that beat analysts’ estimates on gains from its “Skylanders” and “Diablo” titles.
+Activision Blizzard Inc. (ATVI:US), the video- game maker put up for sale by majority owner Vivendi SA (VIV), posted quarterly results that beat analysts’ estimates on gains from its “Skylanders” and “Diablo” titles.

-Second-quarter profit, excluding items, totaled 20 cents a share, beating the 12-cent average of 19 analysts’ estimates (ATVI).
-Net income fell 45 percent to $185 million, or 16 cents a share, from $335 million, or 29 cents, a year ago, Activision,m the largest U.S. game publisher, said yesterday in a statement (ATVI).
+Second-quarter profit, excluding items, totaled 20 cents a share, beating the 12-cent average of 19 analysts’ estimates (ATVI:US).
+Net income fell 45 percent to $185 million, or 16 cents a share, from $335 million, or 29 cents, a year ago, Activision,m the largest U.S. game publisher, said yesterday in a statement (ATVI:US).

 Activision has weathered an industry slowdown in sales of packaged discs for games played on consoles by releasing additional content online for its shooter franchise “Call of Duty.”
 It’s also nurturing a new title called “Skylanders Spyro’s Adventure,” making both video games and action figures.